 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form cannot exceed the page limit (as described in Section 4.02).

 SEC.
 4.07 MANAGEMENT PLAN FOR THE PROJECT (SUBMITTAL FORM E)

 Offerors must provide comprehensive narrative statements that set out the management plan they intend to follow and illustrate how the plan will serve to accomplish the work and meet the Trust's project schedule.